 Jörg Himmelreich is Publicist, Senior Transatlantic Fellow with the German Marshall Fund (GMF) of the U.S. in Washington and Berlin, and visiting professor at the University of California, San Diego, USA, (2008) with a broad foreign policy expertise in international relations with a focus on Asia, international energy security and Russia.
 He is also a former member of the Policy Planning Department of the German Ministry of Foreign Affairs with particular political in-depth knowledge of Germany, Russia, India and Southeast Asia, and professional experience as a banker in Moscow and London.

 Kathrin Stephen (née Keil) is Scientific Project Leader at the Institute for Advanced Sustainability Studies (IASS) in Potsdam, Germany, where she leads the Arctic research project GloCAST (Global Change and Arctic Sustainable Transformations).
 Kathrin received her Ph.D. in Political Science from the Freie Universität Berlin.
-She is Senior Fellow of The Arctic Institute – Center for Circumpolar Security Studies and part of the German observer delegation to the Sustainable Development Working Group of the Arctic Council.
+She has served as Senior Fellow of The Arctic Institute – Center for Circumpolar Security Studies and part of the German observer delegation to the Sustainable Development Working Group of the Arctic Council.